rrmhearts/docker-master/assignments/compose-assignment-1/README.md

 - Tip: Drupal assumes DB is localhost, but it will actually be on the compose service name you give it
 - Use Docker Hub documentation to figure out the right environment and volume settings
 - Extra Credit: Use volumes to store Drupal unique data

+All the answers are postgres except password and port is 5432 (under advanced features).